Tonelllo/assignment1RT1/README.md

 turn $90^{\circ}$ degrees to the left for example, go straight for a bit and then turn again to the right.
 This would have been only a
-partial solution because for example in the following situation the robot would run into a wall forever finding in front of itself always a extraneous token.
+partial solution because for example in the following situation the robot would run into a wall forever finding in front of itself always an extraneous token.
 The same goes for implementing a rotation to the right.

 ![solCase](./img/caseSol.png?raw=true)